SamedYalniz/MakersBnB/standups/README.md

    so that I can hire a space for a night
    I would like to be able to send a request to the owner

- B Bart, Samed
+  Bart, Samed
     As a signed-up user(Host)
     so that we can agree to hire out a space
     I would like to be able to approve the request

   Joe, Judge
    As a signed-up User (Guest)
-   so that I cannot book a space that has been already booked I would like to be able to see only spaces that are available
+   so that I cannot book a space outside of its availability I would like to be able to see only spaces that are available

  Bart, Judge
   As a signed-up User (Host)